kovidgoyal/calibre/manual/viewer.rst

 You can "turn pages" in a book by using the :guilabel:`Page previous` |prev| and :guilabel:`Page next` |next| buttons, or by pressing the :guilabel:`Page down`/:guilabel:`Page up` keys.
 Unlike most e-book viewers, calibre does not force you to view books in paged mode.
-You can scroll by amounts less than a page by using the scroll bar or various customizable keyboard shortcuts.
+You can switch to flow mode by clicking on the scroll mode button |scroll| at the top right.
+You can then scroll by amounts less than a page by using the scroll bar or various customizable keyboard shortcuts.

 Bookmarks
 ^^^^^^^^^^^^